 Diluted earnings per share amounts are calculated by dividing the net income (loss) by the weighted average number of shares outstanding during the period plus the weighted average number of diluted shares that would be issued on the conversion of all the dilutive potential ordinary shares into common shares.
-The options and warrants of the Company are anti-dilutive as of September 30, 2022 and 2021.
+The options and warrants of the Company are anti-dilutive as of September 30, 2023 and 2022.

-Other Assets - Internet Protocol (IP) Addresses
+Other Assets - Internet Protocol (IP) Addresses and Crypto Mining Equipment

-The Company's intangible assets acquired are measured at cost of acquisition on initial recognition which includes the purchase price and related acquisition costs.
-Subsequent to initial recognition, intangible assets are carried at cost less accumulated amortization and accumulated impairment losses.
+The Company's fixed and intangible assets acquired are measured at cost of acquisition on initial recognition which includes the purchase price and related acquisition costs.
+Subsequent to initial recognition, fixed and intangible assets are carried at cost less accumulated amortization and accumulated impairment losses.
 The useful lives of intangible assets are assessed to be either finite or indefinite.
-Intangible assets with finite lives are amortized over their useful economic life and assessed for impairment whenever there is an indication that the intangible asset may be impaired.
-The amortization period and the amortization method for the intangible assets with a finite useful life are reviewed at least at each financial year-end.
-The IP addresses acquired by the Company from a third party (note 11) are amortized on a straight-line basis over 5 years from the acquisition date.
+Fixed and Intangible assets with finite lives are amortized over their useful economic life and assessed for impairment whenever there is an indication that the fixed or intangible asset may be impaired.
+The amortization period and the amortization method for the fixed assets and intangible assets with a finite useful life are reviewed at least at each financial year-end.
+The mining equipment and IP addresses acquired by the Company from a third party (note 9) are amortized on a straight-line basis over 5 years from the acquisition date.
+The Company sold its intangible assets that generate lease income during the year ended September 30, 2023.